taishi-i/awesome-ChatGPT-repositories/README.md

  * [chat-todo-plugin](https://github.com/lencx/chat-todo-plugin) - ✅ ChatGPT Plugin for managing a TODO list
  * [textual](https://github.com/textualize/textual) - Textual is a Rapid Application Development framework for Python.
 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and (coming soon) a web browser!
  * [ReconAIzer](https://github.com/hisxo/reconaizer) - A Burp Suite extension to add OpenAI (GPT) on Burp and help you with your Bug Bounty recon to discover endpoints, params, URLs, subdomains and more!
+ * [Agent-LLM](https://github.com/josh-xt/agent-llm) - An Artificial Intelligence Automation Platform.
+AI Instruction management from various providers, has an adaptive memory, and a versatile plugin system with many commands including web browsing.
+Supports many AI providers and models and growing support every day.
+ * [web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
+Everything runs inside the browser with no server support.
  * [langchain-aiplugin](https://github.com/langchain-ai/langchain-aiplugin) - "langchain as an aiplugin"🔥-super cool .@hwchase17 @langchainai this is like giving #chatgpt superpowers as it can now easily use langchain components(agents,chains etc)as plugins. this repo will scale up in no time.example: retrievalqa chain as a plugin
  * [plugins-quickstart](https://github.com/openai/plugins-quickstart) - Get a ChatGPT plugin up and running in under 5 minutes!
  * [dangermode](https://github.com/rgbkrk/dangermode) - Dangermode is a ChatGPT Plugin written with Python and FastAPI that allows ChatGPT to execute code snippets in an IPython session.
- * [web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
-Everything runs inside the browser with no server support.
+ * [examples](https://github.com/pinecone-io/examples) - 如果你对如何开发chatgpt plugin感兴趣，推荐看一下这个视频，完整的介绍了：1. 什么是chatgpt plugin2. 如何开发一个langchain文档查询的chatgpt plugin3. 如何安装调试chatgpt plugin视频：：
  * [chat-gpt-jupyter-extension](https://github.com/jflam/chat-gpt-jupyter-extension) - A browser extension that lets you chat with ChatGPT from any local Jupyter notebook.
  * [web-stable-diffusion](https://github.com/mlc-ai/web-stable-diffusion) - Bringing stable diffusion models to web browsers.
 Everything runs inside the browser with no server support.
  * [ipython-gpt](https://github.com/santiagobasulto/ipython-gpt) - ipython-gpt - a jupyter/ipython interface to chatgptvery promising extension to chat with chatgpt directly from your jupyter notebook or ipython shell.